DurationFull-time 6 months, Full-time 1 year, Part-time 2 years

 - contracts administration.

-You may also find employment in related fields, either on a building site or in a head office environment.
-You may also start your own business.
+You may also find employment in related fields, either on a building site or in a head office environment, or start your own business.

 This program is currently recognised as a learning pathway for domestic builder registration through the VBA, subject to meeting their licencing, knowledge, and application requirements.